KhaledS23/Task-Manager/REPORT.md

 ## Feature Updates

 - Timeline now supports a **phase board**: tasks can be dragged across phases and the column order persists via settings.
-- Meetings gained a **rich note editor** with agenda/summary/follow-up sections, inline task management, and attachment support.
+- Meetings gained a **rich note editor** with inline layout, compact controls, and attachment management embedded in the timeline experience.
+- Introduced a **DeepL workspace** with translation and writing modes calling the API key stored in settings.
 - Settings exposes a **local attachment folder picker** leveraging the File System Access API; directory handles persist via IndexedDB and rehydrate on launch.
-- A compact light theme pass ensures legible typography across the timeline, board, and meeting workspace.
+- Task and project modals were refreshed with compact typography, rounded surfaces, and gradient shells to match the new visual language.